Oscillation probabilities for a PT-symmetric non-Hermitian two-state system

-We note, however, that these are not the analytic continuations via $\mu^4\to-\mu^4$ of the corresponding probabilities for the model with Hermitian mass mixing given by taking \be M^2\ \rightarrow\ M^2_{\rm Herm}\ =\ \, , \qquad \tilde{\Phi}^{\dag}\ \rightarrow\ \Phi^{\dag}\,, \ee in Eq.~\eqref{nonHL}.
-The transition probabilities for this Hermitian model are given by \bea &&\mathbb{P}^{\rm Herm}_{1(2)\to2(1)}(t,t_0)\ = \ \frac{\eta^2}{1+\eta^2}\sin^2\left[\Delta \omega \Delta t/2\right] \, . \eea Whereas the Hermitian case saturates for $\eta\to\pm \infty$, the non-Hermitian probabilities saturate at the exceptional point $\eta\to \pm 1$ ($\mu^2=\pm (m_1^2-m_2^2)/2$) (see Fig.~\ref{probabilitiesfig}).
+We note, however, that these are not the analytic continuations via $\mu^4\to-\mu^4$ of the corresponding probabilities for the model with Hermitian mass mixing given by taking \be M^2 \rightarrow M^2_{\rm Herm} = \, , \qquad \tilde{\Phi}^{\dag} \rightarrow \Phi^{\dag}\,, \ee in Eq.~\eqref{nonHL}.
+The transition probabilities for this Hermitian model are given by \bea &&\mathbb{P}^{\rm Herm}_{1(2)\to2(1)}(t,t_0) = \frac{\eta^2}{1+\eta^2}\sin^2\left[\Delta \omega \Delta t/2\right] \, . \eea Whereas the Hermitian case saturates for $\eta\to\pm \infty$, the non-Hermitian probabilities saturate at the exceptional point $\eta\to \pm 1$ ($\mu^2=\pm (m_1^2-m_2^2)/2$) (see Fig.~\ref{probabilitiesfig}).
 Moreover, the masses become degenerate at this exceptional point, but they diverge in the Hermitian case, with the lower squared mass becoming negative for sufficiently large mixing, signalling a tachyonic instability (see Fig.~\ref{massesfig}).
 Note that the analytic continuation $\mu^4\to-\mu^4$ of the Hermitian result in Eq.~\eqref{HermProb} (as reported in Ref.~\cite{AEMB}) would be negative, with a modulus exceeding unity for $\eta>1/\sqrt{2}$.

-All our key results are illustrated in Fig.~\ref{comparisonfig}, where in the upper panel we see explicitly that the survival and transition probabilities have very different dependences on $\eta$ and the phase $\vartheta = \Delta \omega \Delta t/2$ in the Hermitian and non-Hermitian models, and in the lower panel we see differences in the mass eigenstates as functions of $\eta$ for $(m_1^2-m_2^2)/(m_1^2+m_2^2)=0.5$.
-These results are in principle directly applicable to the analysis of meson mixing, specifically in the $K^0 - \bar K^0$, $D^0 - \bar D^0$ and $B^0_{d,s} - \bar B^0_{d,s}$ systems (see, e.g., Ref.~\cite{ParticleDataGroup:2022pth}).
+All our key results are illustrated in Fig.~\ref{comparisonfig}, where in the upper panel we see explicitly that the survival and transition probabilities have very different behaviours in terms of $\eta$ and the phase $\vartheta = \Delta \omega \Delta t/2$ between the Hermitian and non-Hermitian models, and in the lower panel we see differences in the mass eigenstates as functions of $\eta$ for $(m_1^2-m_2^2)/(m_1^2+m_2^2)=0.5$.
+These results are in principle directly applicable to the analysis of meson mixing, specifically in the $K^0 - \bar K^0$, $D^0 - \bar D^0$ and $B^0_{d,s} - \bar B^0_{d,s}$ systems (see, e.g., Sec.~12 of Ref.~\cite{ParticleDataGroup:2024cfk}).
 However, phenomenological studies of these systems lie beyond the scope of this Letter.